 Laser Vibrometer Technology and Benefits

-OptoMET’s Laser Doppler Vibrometry (LDV) is a highly accurate and reliable non-contact vibration measurement technique utilizing sophisticated, laser-based technology to provide customers the best data quality possible.
+Optomet’s Laser Doppler Vibrometry (LDV) is a highly accurate and reliable non-contact vibration measurement technique utilizing sophisticated, laser-based technology to provide customers the best data quality possible.
 LDV’s faster, better data means quicker decision making and more reliable solutions to vibration problems which reduces time to market and improves product quality.
-Structures of nearly any size can be studied and virtually all vibration challenges can be overcomed when testing is conducted with OptoMET’s SWIR Digital Laser Doppler Vibrometer technology.
+Structures of nearly any size can be studied and virtually all vibration challenges can be overcome when testing is conducted with Optomet’s SWIR Digital Laser Doppler Vibrometer technology.

 One of the principle advantages of Laser Doppler Vibrometry is that it avoids mass loading of the test object which produces results more accurate than using traditional contact vibration sensors like accelerometers, which can change resonance frequencies and damping values.
 Individual measurement locations can be investigated or many locations can be measured sequentially for more comprehensive, full-field dynamic characterization.